Kerri-Anne Kennerley: Career

 Kennerley made her first television appearance in 1967 at the age of 14 on the children's shows The Channel Niners and Everybody's In on Brisbane's QTQ 9.
 After returning to Australia from the US in 1981 she landed the role of Melinda Burgess in TV series The Restless Years, a teen-oriented soap opera.
 She hosted the breakfast TV program Good Morning Australia on Network Ten for 11 years.

 During the 1980s Kennerley performed as a singer, and released a self-titled album (Kerri-Anne) as well as a Christmas album in 1985.

 Her cabaret singing style was parodied by singer and comedian Gina Riley on the TV comedy show Fast Forward.
 She appeared on the television show and later record album Andrew Denton's Musical Challenge with a rendition of the AC/DC song Dirty Deeds.

-From 1996 until 1998, she was compere of the daytime-variety TV show Midday.
+In 1996, Kennerly replaced Tracy Grimshaw and David Reyne as the host of the daytime-variety TV show Midday, giving the show a new title of Midday with Kerri-Anne.
+This was her first solo talk show.
 Hosting duties on the show earned her three Gold Logie nominations.
 After Midday ended in late 1998, she joined the What's Cooking program in 1999.
 This role (and the program) only lasted a few months.
 Both Midday and What's Cooking aired on the Nine Network.

 In 2001, she shifted to Network Ten to host the game shows Greed and Moment of Truth.
 Both flopped and lasted only a few episodes.
-In 2002, she returned to the Nine Network where she hosted Kerri-Anne (originally titled Mornings with Kerri-Anne).
+In 2002, she returned to the Nine Network where she hosted her second solo talk show, Kerri-Anne (originally titled Mornings with Kerri-Anne).
+The show was broadcast on weekdays from 9am to 11am.
+In 2011, it was announced that Kerri-Anne had been cancelled after nine years on air.

-Kennerley moved to the Seven Network in 2012, and appeared as a contestant on the network's program Dancing with the Stars.
+Kennerley moved to the Seven Network in 2012, and appeared as a contestant on the twelfth season of the network's program Dancing with the Stars.
+She was the fourth contestant to be eliminated, and placed seventh overall.
 A planned prime-time program for the network was put on hold due to Kennerley's cancer battle, but appeared as a guest reporter on Sunday Night and as fill-in presenter for Kylie Gillies on The Morning Show.